TDWolff-Developer-Org/Snag-PM/SECURITY.md

 These are known limitations, not vulnerabilities:

 - Stale content from `raw.githubusercontent.com` CDN cache (timing issue, not a security issue).
-- Anything requiring an attacker to already have write access to your `~/.snag/` directory.
+- Anything requiring an attacker to already have write access to the `~/.snag/` directory.
 - The registry maintainer (me) publishing a malicious package — that's the trust assumption Snag makes.
 If you're worried about that, audit `Formula/registry.json` and the linked tarballs before installing.
 - Issues affecting unsupported versions (see the table above).